bintaagungp/PHPTemplate/README.md

-# PHPTemplating
+# PHPTemplate
-Make it simple view loader with PHPTemplating.
+Make it simple view loader with PHPTemplate.

 ## How to use
 ---